-Ukraine has yet to adopt the Law "On Packaging and Packaging Waste," but specific regulations for food packaging do exist.
+Ukraine's Law "On Waste Management" is already adopted but will go into force in July of 2024.
+The Law makes an importer responsible for the introduction of waste packaging to Ukraine.
+The Law will require multiple sub-laws and regulations to explain importers' responsibilities and the ways how those need to be performed.
+As such, waste management policies in 2023 - the first half of 2024 remain unregulated.
 Materials in direct contact with food products are subject to state registration by the SSUFSCP.
-As a part of the mandatory state sanitary and hygiene testing, the packaging of food products is also checked for transfer of polymers (and other elements) to food products.
+As a part of the mandatory state sanitary and hygiene testing, the packaging of food products is also checked for the transfer of polymers (and other elements) to food products.
 Regulations on Ukrainian packaging requirements can be obtained from the Scientific Center for Preventive Toxicology, Food and Chemical Safety of the MHCU (see Appendix I for an address).
-All packaging materials registered are published in the Register of Sanitary-Hygiene Findings of the SSUFSCP website (please note that this list is subject to monthly changes).
-The register is temporally disabled due to wartime regulations
+All packaging materials registered are published (the register publication is suppressed by the Ukrainian government until the end of martial law) in the Register of Sanitary-Hygiene Findings of the SSUFSCP website (please note that this list is subject to monthly changes).